-Costa Rica: $1,125
+Costa Rica: $1,100

 Economy Part II:

 One of the problems that one must face when living in Costa Rica, is dealing with the customs agency called the Aduana.
-I am happy to report that all my dealings with them have always been pleasant, but that is often not the case.
-I have never imported anything of great value.
+I am happy to report that all my dealings with them have, so far, been pleasant, but that is often not the case. but I have never imported anything of great value.
 In addition to paying substantial import taxes, sometimes as high as 100%, one often endures a lengthy wait for their merchandise.
 Sadly, this is also true in Panama and Nicaragua as well.
 The taxes on the importation of materials and goods are how they generate a sizable amount of cash for their economies.

 Costa Rica has good schools, especially in the primary grades.
 They also have Universities, but they are not as well known for their higher education as they are for their basic education.
 Many US universities have exchange programs with Costa Rica.
 A student could go quite high in the educational ranks if they were so motivated.

-This is the sad story in Costa Rica today.
-It is not a pleasure telling you that crime has been on the rise ever since I got here.
-Hmmmm.
-Maybe I am the problem.
-No wait, it is not me, it is that terrible four letter word… DRUGS.
-Costa Rica has long been a way station for the transportation of drugs.
-Now some are staying in country.
-In the last three months, two men, in separate incidences, were shot to death gangland style within a couple of blocks of my house.
-They were both from drug deals gone sour.
-The poverty in this part of the world lures many young men and women into a life in the drug lane.
-Seeing the poverty here is not pretty, and I have a hard time blaming them for their choices, but a life in the drug lane it is a life filled with traps and unintended consequences.
-Knowing that a mother living in the next bock had to tell her four-year-old daughter that daddy is not coming home anymore is a terrible thing.
+It is important that I tell you that crime has been on the rise ever since I got here, but I hasten to add that I am not the problem.
+The problem is that terrible four letter word… DRUGS.
+Costa Rica has for years long been a way station in the transportation of drugs, but increasingly the involvement has expanded, and illegal drugs are now staying in country.
+Not long ago, two men were shot to death gangland style within a couple of blocks of my house.
+They were separate incidences, but in both cases it was a drug deal gone sour.
+The poverty in this part of the world lures many young men and women into a life in the drug world.
+The poverty in Central America is, in some cases, extreme, and not pretty, so I have a hard time blaming them for their choices, but a life dealing drugs is a life filled with traps and unintended consequences.
+After the last execution, a mother living in the next bock had to tell her four-year-old daughter that daddy is not coming home anymore.
+That is sad no matter where one lives.

 It is important to understand that the laws of each country differ.
 You may be the CEO of your own thriving enterprise in the USA, but you are a babe in the woods when it comes to legal and cultural matters in Latin America.
-Therefore, having a good attorney, or using a good consultant that can keep you out of hot water long enough for you to learn the ropes, is paramount.
+Therefore, having a good attorney, or using a good consultant to keep you out of hot water long enough for you to learn the ropes, is paramount.
 The very worst place to find a lawyer in Latin America is in the phone book under Attorneys-Are-Us.
 There are some really good attorneys in Costa Rica, and Panama, and many that, well, let me put it this way, are not capable of representing you, or your interests.
 This is one area where I am happy to assist someone who is looking for a trustworthy attorney.
 When you come to Latin America, if you do nothing else right, at least get a good attorney.
 From then on, things will seem to always work out well for you.